 Yes; please contact our sales team for pricing, availability, and other go kart information.
 Both race track and full facility buyouts are options.

 Each of our tracks have a different configuration.
-The maximum amount of racers are:
+The maximum amount of racers for each track are:

 Corona, CA - 12